RyamAlmalki/OpenPrompt/README.md

 </p>

 <h1 align="left">OpenPrompt</h1>
-<p>QuickFly is your go-to solution for booking flights in the fastest and most convenient way possible.
-Say goodbye to the hassle of navigating through complicated booking processes and let QuickFly take you to your dream destination with ease.</p>
+<p>OpenPrompt provides a flexible and efficient way to create and manage custom prompts.
+This feature allows you to design, save, and swiftly access your personalized prompts, streamlining your workflow.</p>